 If your business depends on trucks to operate, then you need to be aware of a new, costly trend – CPC theft.
 CPC theft is skyrocketing across the United States, costing businesses thousands of dollars in damages and lost productivity.

 Cargo theft and truck theft have always been on the minds of business owners, and they’ve taken steps to protect against those threats.
 But now, it’s the valuable CPC modules within the trucks that are hot on the black market.
 Are you doing enough to keep your trucks – and your business – safe?

-A CPC, or Common Powertrain Controller, is the “brain” of a truck.
+A CPC Module, or Common Powertrain Controller, is often referred to as the “brain” of a truck.
 It controls the truck’s powertrain and other various engine functions.
 Without it, a vehicle is inoperable.